Romaiiin91/suiviGrimpeur_PDI/INSTALL.md

 sudo systemctl restart apache2
 ```

+### Configure the program
+Modify the file [chemin.h](include/chemin.h) to define the right path for file used or executed

 ### Build the program
 If you want to build the project for encoding with x264, add ```X264=1```.
 If you want to build in debug mode add ```DEBUG=1``` in this command.
 If you're using this program on a computer with a desktop environment you can add ```PC=1``` to see detection in real time.
 ```sh